Policy and Strategic Influencing in Scotland

 Primary and secondary education in Scotland

-Our primary and secondary education research and policy work aims to identify possible areas for improvement for young carers and help to support education professionals to identify young carers.
+Our primary and secondary education external affairs and policy work aims to identify possible areas for improvement for young carers and help to support education professionals to identify young carers.

 We also provide free Young Carer Awareness Training to all education staff, including probationer and student teachers across Scotland.